stackforge/pecan/docs/source/routing.rst

 --------------------

-You tell Pecan which methods in a class are publically-visible via :func:`@expose`.
-If a method is *not* decorated with :func:`@expose`, Pecan will never route a request to it. :func:`@expose` accepts three optional parameters, some of which can impact routing and the content type of the response body.
+You tell Pecan which methods in a class are publically-visible via :func:`~pecan.decorators.expose`.
+If a method is *not* decorated with :func:`~pecan.decorators.expose`, Pecan will never route a request to it.
+:func:`~pecan.decorators.expose` accepts three optional parameters, some of which can impact routing and the content type of the response body.

 ::